 Caffeine can also impact sleep.
 For optimal sleep, avoid consuming caffeine a few hours before going to bed and keep your daily caffeine intake to less than 400 milligrams.
 400 milligrams of caffeine amounts to about four cups of coffee, six ounces of espresso, eight cups of black tea or 13 cups of green tea.
 If you’re unsure how much caffeine is in common foods or beverages, check out this caffeine calculator.

 Adequate sleep is essential for health, and one way to support quality sleep is to set up healthy eating habits that you can maintain over a long period of time.
 The 2020-2025 Dietary Guidelines for Americans emphasize the importance of building healthy and flexible patterns of eating.
 So, whether you choose to follow a vegetarian diet, Mediterranean-eating style or something in between, the most important things for you can do for good sleep and overall health are to eat a varied diet full of fruits and vegetables, whole grains, unsweetened, fat-free and low-fat varieties of dairy and fortified soy alternative foods and beverages, lean protein and healthy fats.

-This article includes contributions by Kris Sollid, RD.
+This article was written by Megan Meyer, PhD, and includes contributions by Kris Sollid, RD.